Microsoft/azure-docs.pt-pt/articles/role-based-access-control/custom-roles-powershell.md

 }
 ```

-O exemplo a seguir lista apenas as ações da função:
+O exemplo seguinte enumera apenas as ações do papel:

 ```azurepowershell
 (Get-AzRoleDefinition <role name>).Actions